EstateGuru Review Summary

 We have been investing in EstateGuru for several years and even met the team in Tallinn twice to visit some real estate projects and talk to the management.

-In most cases, EstateGuru has always managed to retrieve the outstanding balance with a positive return for you.
+In the past, EstateGuru has always managed to retrieve the outstanding balance with a positive return for investors.
+It's not clear, whether the platform will be able to recover investors' funds this time.

 EstateGuru will have to recover a substantial portion of its portfolio during 2023 and 2024 to regain investors' trust.